ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 - Java with SnapStart — SnapStart restores a cached snapshot of the initialized execution environment, so the billable INIT phase is essentially eliminated.
 This partially offsets the August 2025 change for Java specifically.

-The practical consequence: Lambda’s total cost of ownership increased for any workload where cold starts are frequent and initialization is heavy.
-Always-on workloads — services that need to maintain warm instances to avoid cold starts — now look much more favorably next to Fargate’s flat, predictable pricing model.
+The practical consequence: Lambda’s total cost of ownership went up for any workload where cold starts are frequent and initialization is heavy.
+Always-on services — things that need warm instances to stay responsive — now sit much more favorably next to Fargate’s flat, predictable pricing.
 The break-even point moved.
 Significantly.

 When Lambda Still Wins in 2026